Using ALISS data

 ALISS has been created using the principles of open source software.

 The ALISS team believes the data in ALISS should be openly available and shared.
 To achieve this, we offer an open API (Application Programming Interface).
-Meaning, as well as accessing information through www.aliss.org, the data can be used in other websites and systems, e.g. to create your own online directory of assets.
-This allows us to work with many different systems and partners, such as NHS Inform Scotland’s Service Directory and the Glasgow Community Food Network.
+Meaning, as well as accessing information through our website, the data can be used in other websites and systems, e.g. to create your own online directory of assets.
+This allows us to work with many different systems and partners, such as NHS Inform Scotland’s Service Directory.

 We have also developed our own customisable maps.
-This is a digital tool within the ALISS platform that allows organisations to create tailored, interactive maps that showcase specific resources or services based on criteria in an area they choose.
+This tool allows organisations to create tailored, interactive maps that showcase specific resources or services based on criteria in an area they choose.
 These maps can then be embedded on websites to make them easily accessible to anyone who may benefit.
+For example, we partnered with Glasgow Community Food Network to develop a local food services map, and with Aberdeen City HSPC to create a green health map – each designed to connect people with support and resources in their community.

 Another method of presenting ALISS information is using our JavaScript plugin.
 This can be easily embedded on third party websites, without the need for much specialist technical knowledge.
 Additionally, the code for the ALISS system is available on GitHub, which enables developers to build on the technical work of the programme to date.
 The code can be reused, subject to a Creative Commons licence.

-If you would like to find out more or get involved then please get in touch.
+If you would like to find out more about using ALISS data then please get in touch at hello@aliss.org.

 End of page.